Jussi Adler-Olsen: Adaptations

 Kvinden i buret was adapted into a Danish film by Zentropa in 2013, titled The Keeper of Lost Causes in English.
 It was the top box-office film in Denmark in 2013.
 A sequel, a film adaptation of Fasandræberne (distributed as The Absent One in English), was released in 2014.
 Flaskepost fra P (A Conspiracy of Faith in English) came out in 2016, also by Zentropa.
 In 2018 Journal 64 was released, titled The Purity of Vengeance in English.
 All four films star Nikolaj Lie Kaas as Carl Mørck and Fares Fares as Assad.

-From book no. 5 - Nordisk Film took over the dramatization and Marco Effekten was released in 2021, Den grænseløse (Boundless in English) came out in 2024.
+From book no. 5 – Nordisk Film took over the dramatization and Marco Effekten was released in 2021, Den grænseløse (Boundless in English) came out in 2024.

-In 2024, a television series adaptation for Netflix began filming entitled Dept. Q.
+In 2024, a television series adaptation for Netflix began filming entitled Dept. Q. The series was released on 29 May 2025, and was renewed for a second season in August 2025.